Is Kantian Deontological Ethics Convincing?

 Kant: The Universal Law Formula

-- Kant’s first formulation of the categorical imperative requires that we act only on maxims we can universalise without contradiction.
-A maxim fails the test if willing its universal counterpart produces a contradiction in conception — as with lying promises, where universalising undermines the very practice of promising — or a contradiction in will, where universalising produces a situation rational beings could not consistently will, as with refusing to develop one’s talents - The formula provides a precise, a priori procedure for determining moral duty that applies equally to all rational beings, independent of any particular desires or consequences
+- Kant's first formulation of the categorical imperative requires that we act only on maxims we can universalise without contradiction.
+A maxim fails the test if universalising it produces a contradiction in conception — as with lying promises, where universal adoption would undermine the very practice of promising — or a contradiction in will, where universalising produces a state of affairs rational beings could not consistently will, as with refusing to develop one's talents.
+The formula provides a precise, a priori procedure for determining moral duty that applies equally to all rational beings, independent of any particular desires or consequences.

 : False Negatives and False Positives

 - The formula generates false negatives: some non-universalisable maxims are morally neutral rather than wrong.
-Consider the maxim ‘I will sell chocolate but not buy it.’
+Consider the maxim 'I will sell chocolate but not buy it.'
 Its universalised counterpart — everyone sells but no one buys — is contradictory, since selling presupposes buyers.
-Yet most people would regard this maxim as morally neutral, not immoral.
-The formula incorrectly classifies it as forbidden - The formula also generates false positives: some universalisable maxims are immoral.
-Consider the highly specific maxim ‘I, who have ten letters in my surname, will make lying promises in the bank on Tuesdays.’
-Because so few people fit this description, universalising it would never undermine the practice of promising.
-The formula permits it — yet it clearly involves lying and should be forbidden
+Yet the maxim is plainly morally neutral.
+The formula incorrectly classifies it as impermissible. - The formula also generates false positives: some universalisable maxims are immoral.
+Consider the highly specific maxim 'I, who have ten letters in my surname, will make lying promises in the bank on Tuesdays.'
+Because so few people fit this description, universal adoption would never undermine the practice of promising.
+The formula permits it — yet it clearly involves lying and should be forbidden.
+Both objections point to the same underlying problem: the universalisability test is a purely formal procedure that tracks logical structure, not moral substance — and formal consistency alone cannot determine what is morally right or wrong.

 O'Neill: O'Neill's Kantian Reply

-- O’Neill argues the objection misreads the formula.
+- O'Neill argues the false negative objection misreads the formula.
 A maxim that fails the universalisability test is not thereby immoral — it is merely not obligatory.
-And a maxim that passes the test is not thereby obligatory — it may be merely permissible.
-O’Neill refines the test: if neither the maxim nor its contrary can be universalised, acts conforming to either are permissible.
-Applied to the chocolate maxim — neither ‘everyone sells but does not buy’ nor ‘everyone buys but does not sell’ can be universalised — the maxim is correctly classified as permissible rather than immoral.
-The false negative is resolved - For a maxim to be a genuine duty, O’Neill argues, both conditions must be met: the maxim must be universalisable and its rejection must not be universalisable
+O'Neill refines the test: if neither the maxim nor its contrary can be universalised, acts conforming to either are permissible.
+Applied to the chocolate maxim — neither 'I will sell but not buy' nor 'I will buy but not sell' can be universalised — the maxim is correctly classified as permissible.
+The false negative is resolved. - O'Neill's amended test also appears to handle the false positive.
+The contrary of the lying surname maxim — 'I, who have ten letters in my surname, will not make lying promises on Tuesdays in the bank' — can straightforwardly be universalised.
+So on O'Neill's test the original maxim is impermissible, which is the correct result.

 Stocker / Williams: The Value of Loving Motives

 - Kant holds that only actions performed from duty — out of respect for the moral law — have moral worth.
 Actions performed from inclination, sympathy, or love may happen to conform with duty but carry no moral value in themselves.
-Consider two people who help a friend in need: one does so out of genuine love and care, the other out of a cold sense of duty with no accompanying feeling.
-For Kant, only the second person acts morally - This is a more direct attack on a central pillar of Kant's theory than the formula problems in Section 1.
-It challenges not the technical application of the categorical imperative but the claim that duty alone constitutes morally worthy motivation - Stocker and Williams argue that requiring duty as the sole moral motive produces an alienated and unnatural picture of moral life.
-Williams argues that a friend who visits you in hospital but confesses they came only because duty required it — not out of any genuine care for you — has had ‘one thought too many.’
-A virtuous person simply acts from love and friendship without consulting moral laws at all.
-Moral worth, on this view, can attach to actions motivated by loving inclinations, and Kantian ethics cannot account for this
+Consider a shopkeeper who charges customers fairly: if they do so because honesty is good for business, they act in accordance with duty but not from it, and their action carries no moral worth. - This objection presses more directly on what Kant is committed to than the formula problems in Section 1.
+Kant's motivational account depends entirely on a sharp distinction between pure practical reason on one side and feeling, inclination, and desire on the other.
+Moral worth belongs exclusively to the first.
+Stocker and Williams argue this produces an alienated and unnatural picture of moral life.
+Williams argues that a friend who visits you in hospital but confesses they came only because duty required it — not out of any genuine care — has had 'one thought too many.'
+A virtuous person acts from love and friendship without consulting moral laws.
+Moral worth, on this view, can attach to loving motivation, and Kantian ethics cannot account for this.

 Kant: Kant's Response — Emotions are Unreliable

-- Kant can reply that moral worth cannot depend on feelings and inclinations because they are unreliable, variable, and subjective.
-If morality were grounded in feeling, different people with different emotional dispositions would have different moral obligations, which would destroy the objectivity and universality that morality requires.
-The value of actions from duty is precisely that they are stable and available to all rational beings regardless of their emotional constitution - Furthermore, Kant is not claiming that emotions are bad or that we should suppress them.
-He is claiming that they cannot ground moral worth.
-A person who helps others from love is doing something good — it is just that the moral credit belongs to the maxim they act on, not to the emotional state accompanying it
+- Kant can reply that moral worth cannot depend on feelings because they are unreliable, variable, and subjective.
+If morality were grounded in feeling, different people with different emotional dispositions would face different moral obligations — destroying the objectivity and universality morality requires.
+Duty is stable and available to all rational beings regardless of emotional constitution. - Kant is not claiming emotions are bad — only that they cannot ground moral worth.
+The moral credit belongs to the maxim acted on, not the emotional state accompanying it.

 Aristotle: Aristotle Shows Emotions Can Be Rationally Cultivated